 McLaren Health Care is committed to the safety and security of all employees and visitors.
+Violence against our employees is not tolerated.
 Maintaining a safe and secure environment requires cooperation and communication between workforce members and management.

 Intimidating and disruptive behaviors whether overt or passive may jeopardize patient care and other work, and will not be tolerated.
 Examples of unacceptable behavior include: verbal outbursts and physical threats; refusing to perform assigned tasks, answer questions, or return phone calls or pages; and condescending language or voice intonation.